Chmcfar/Intro-to-Programming-Sp2025/README.md

 # Intro-to-Programming-Sp2025
-A collection of programs written during my Intro to Programming Class Spring 2025.
+A collection of programs written during my Spring 2025 Intro to Programming Class.

 Each week consists of a description of what was learned.
 Nearly everything is cumulative, so descriptions show the initial instance of topics.